rontarrant/gtkDcoding/docs/_posts/2019-06-07-0042-custom-dialog-i.md

 ---
-title: 0042 Dialogs VIII Custom Dialogs 1 of 3 Aesthetics of the Content Area
+title: "0042: Dialogs VIII - Customizing (1 of 3) - Aesthetics"
 topic: dialog
 layout: post
 description: How to build an aesthetically-pleasing layout for the content area of a custom GTK Dialog - a D-language tutorial.